 Okay.
 Let’s jump aaaall the way across the Pacific Ocean to the most famous home in the world: the White House.
 Google Maps takes us inside this top tourist destination with the White House virtual tour.
 Sadly, it only includes the public rooms on the main floor.
 I was really curious about the stairs heading down, but no luck.
 This virtual tour is pretty basic, but the location is pretty cool to make the list of best virtual tours of historic sites.

 Don’t think this is cool enough?
 How about 360-degree videos of Washington DC’s top tourist destinations?
 Open these up in your YouTube app and have fun!

-Interested in getting a VR headset?
-Check out Google Cardboard … a cheap way to enjoy the view!
+Interested in getting a CHEAP VR headset?
+Check out Google Cardboard!

 5. Anne Frank’s House Virtual Tour (Netherlands)

-Now we’ll jump again … over the Atlantic Ocean to some of Europe’s famous places.
+Now we’ll jump again … over the Atlantic Ocean for virtual tours of historic sites in EUROPE.

-My goodness, now this is such a treasure.
+And my goodness, this historic site virtual tour is such a treasure.
 The Anne Frank House virtual tour takes you into the house to see what their lives looked like before and during the Second World War.
 Climb up to the bookshelf that disguises the Secret Annex.
 This is where the young girl lived for more than two years, before being discovered.
 She was sent to the concentration camp, where she died.

 Wander through the Anne Frank House virtual tour online.
 Or, download the free virtual reality app for a more intimate virtual tour of this historic site.

 6. Palace of Versailles Virtual Tour (France)